Men in Black 3: Home media

 The film was released on DVD, Blu-ray, and Blu-ray 3D on November 30, 2012, and additionally as part of a Men in Black trilogy box set on Blu-ray.
 The trilogy was released on 4K UHD Blu-ray on December 5, 2017.

 Music

 The soundtrack for the film was composed by Danny Elfman and was released on May 29, 2012, four days after the film.

 The song "Back in Time" by rapper Pitbull, which was not included on the film's soundtrack album but accompanies the end credits of the film, was released as a single on March 26, 2012.
 It is the first lead single released to accompany a Men in Black film not to be performed by Will Smith.

-There were also many songs from the 1960s that feature, including "2000 Light Years from Home" by the Rolling Stones, "I'm Waiting for the Man" by the Velvet Underground, "Strange Brew" by Cream, and "Pictures of Matchstick Men" by Status Quo.
+There were also many songs from the 1960s that feature, including "2000 Light Years from Home" by the Rolling Stones, "I'm Waiting for the Man" by the Velvet Underground, “I'm an old cowhand (from the rio grande)” by Roy Rogers and the sons of the pioneers, "Strange Brew" by Cream, and "Pictures of Matchstick Men" by Status Quo.